 Talos: Secure by Removal

-An attacker who compromises a container and escapes to the host finds… nothing useful.
-No tools to pivot with, no persistence mechanisms, no way to install malware.
+An attacker who compromises a container and escapes to the host finds almost nothing useful.
+There are no tools to pivot with, no obvious persistence mechanism, no package manager to pull down malware.
+That maps directly to a value I care about: shrinking the blast radius when (not if) something gets breached.

 NixOS: Secure by Configuration

-NixOS can be hardened significantly, but it’s opt-in:
+NixOS can be hardened a long way, but you opt in:

 {